phpearth/PHP.earth/content/answers.md

 This document recommends how to react as a community member to questions and to provide the best possible experience as being a community member.

+## Empathy

+Beginners seeking knowledge and solutions to particular technical issues often feel intimidated when surrounded with people who have been on the same path before and who know more about the particular issue than them.

 Imagine you get stuck at a particular issue where your knowledge cannot solve it right away and this prevents you to continue.
 One way to get help on the task is